Tangible Personal Property

 I run a small business out of my home that uses very little equipment or supplies, do I have to individually list those items?

-In lieu of detailing acquisition costs on your reporting schedule, you may certify that the depreciated value of tangible personal property otherwise reportable is $1,000 or less.
-Our office will accept the certification, subject to audit, and fix the value, pursuant to your schedule, to $1,000.
-All schedules are subject to audit and, as part of an audit, a taxpayer may be required to list and document total acquisition cost for equipment used or held for use in the business.
+In lieu of detailing acquisition costs on your reporting schedule, you may certify that the depreciated value of tangible personal property is $2,000 or less.
+Our office will accept the certification, subject to audit.
+As part of an audit, the business owner will be required to provide a detailed list, with the acquisition date and cost, for all equipment used or held for use in the business.

 What if I disagree with the value assigned to my personal property by the Assessor?